QuantumScape (QS) versus Its Competitors Head to Head Analysis

 |2.53

-QuantumScape currently has a consensus target price of $55.25, indicating a potential upside of 93.38%.
-As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 1.60%.
-Given QuantumScape’s higher possible upside, equities analysts clearly believe QuantumScape is more favorable than its rivals.
+QuantumScape currently has a consensus price target of $55.25, suggesting a potential upside of 99.89%.
+As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 4.32%.
+Given QuantumScape’s higher possible upside, equities research analysts clearly believe QuantumScape is more favorable than its peers.

+This table compares QuantumScape and its peers top-line revenue, earnings per share (EPS) and valuation.

 Summary